 Michelle and I love hostels with spacious common areas that have large tables.
 Which is why we choose Hostel Colina de La Lluvia over the very popular Bidea Hostel.
 The Wifi was great and the kitchen had everything we needed.
 I would stay here again.

-Everything we read before going to the Zona Cafetera was that you must have the trout or “trucha.”
-We tried it a couple times and were continually unimpressed.
-As far as I can tell “trucha” really just means fish since I’ve been served both pink and white “trucha”.
-It’s often recommended to be eaten covered in cheese and garlic but what isn’t good covered in cheese and garlic??
+Everything we read before going to the Zona Cafetera said that you must have trucha, or trout.
+We tried it a couple times and, to be honest, were unimpressed.
+From what we can tell, it’s only recommended because it is farmed nearby.
+It may be white or pink, and it’s usually served covered in cheese and garlic.
+But what isn’t good when it’s covered in cheese and garlic??

-As goes for pretty much all of Colombian cuisine outside of Medellin, keep those expectations low.
+As goes for pretty much all of Colombian cuisine outside of a few great spots Medellin, keep those expectations low.

-Somehow, someway, one of the best restaurants, if not the best restaurant, in Colombia can be found in Filandia, Colombia.
-Helena Aldentro is one of the few sit-down restaurants on our trip that we went to multiple times.
-Their decor is creative, drinks are delicious, and food is delightful.
+Listen up. because we found one of THE BEST restaurants in Colombia in the small town of Filandia!
+Helena Aldentro is one of the few restaurants on our trip that we visited multiple times.
+The decor is festive and creative, the drinks are delicious, and the food is finger-lickin good.
 One dish you must try is the Marranitas de Helena.
 You’re welcome.

 Even though their location is not as great as Cultivar Cafe, their coffee is just as good or better.
 MOCafe roasts their own coffee and you see their roaster at work while you’re there.
-They were roasting coffee while we were there and the place smelled absolutely incredible.
+They were roasting coffee while we were there.
+And it smells incredible!

 Where to Go Next